Public outreach and schools’ education

 - Staff costs and capital expenditure: unless it can be demonstrated that these are critical to the success of the project and do not normally constitute more than 50% of the grant awarded

 Applications are assessed twice a year; the deadlines for these grants rounds are 15 February and 15 August.
-Applications will be reviewed shortly afterwards, and awards announced within two months.
+Applications will be reviewed shortly afterwards, and awards announced within three months.
 You can access the application form here .

 On completion of a funded project, applicants are required to submit an evaluation of no more than one side of A4.
 Should the project not be completed within 12 months of the award a short intermediate update is also required to report on the project's status.